Skip to main content

 • Fund 14: Accounts separately for restricted or committed revenues for deferred maintenance purposes.

 • Fund 17: It is an extension of the General Fund where the district can hold fund balance for future needs or contingencies.
 Districts must transfer funds from the Special Reserve into the General Fund or other appropriate funds before expenditures may be made.
-In the Multi-year projection, almost $16.8 million is transferred to Fund 01 to meet reserve requirements in the three-year projection.

 • Fund 25: Accounts for money received from fees levied on development projects.
 Guidelines, procedures, and restrictions regarding the levying of Developer Fees are primarily found within AB2926, AB1600, and AB181.
 Use of these funds must be related to new students generated by residential, commercial, or industrial projects.